giuseppemag/ballerina/README.md

 ## The challenge
-Ballerina is an advanced professional tool for advanced professionals.
+Ballerina is an advanced framework that really shines when building larger applications with lots of business logic.
 She is your best ally when you need to build something big and complex, and thanks to her grace and ability she will help you turn this complexity into elegant code.

 Ballerina integrates the state of the art in functional programming and even category theory.
 She is great at these things, so that you don't necessarily need to be.
 You can just dance with her, and her skills will augment yours and make your work elegant and effective.
 And if you are a master of functional programming, together you will write code that can be, well, transcendental.